 A building that integrates and optimizes all major high-performance building attributes, including energy efficiency, durability, life-cycle performance, and occupant productivity. – Energy Policy Act, 2005, Section 915

-A building that integrates and optimizes on a life cycle basis all major high performance attributes, including energy conservation, environment, safety, security, durability, accessibility, cost-benefit, productivity, sustainability, functionality, and operational considerations. – Energy Independence and Security Act, 2007, Title IV, Section 401
+A building that integrates and optimizes all major high-performance attributes on a life-cycle basis: energy conservation, environment, safety, security, durability, accessibility, cost-benefit, productivity, sustainability, functionality, and operational considerations. – Energy Independence and Security Act, 2007, Title IV, Section 401

 About Me:

-- CMO for 4Clicks Solutions (www.4clicks.com), leading provide of cost estimating and project management software to the DOD Sector.
+• Former CMO for 4Clicks Solutions, a leading provider of cost estimating and project management software to the DOD Sector.

-- Established VFA as thought leader in the facilities consulting and condition assessment industry.
-Defined the CPMS (Capital Planning and Management Solutions) strategic concept effectively bringing it to a market that VFA dominated for years including the higher education and government segments
+• Former CMO for VFA, Inc., and thought leader in the facilities consulting and condition assessment industry.
+Defined the CPMS (Capital Planning and Management Solutions) strategic concept effectively bringing it to a market that VFA lead for years including the higher education and government segments.
+VFA was acquired by Accenture.

-- Some think I have exceptional domain knowledge and expertise in facilities lifecycle costs and total cost of ownership applicable to various market segments including corporate and healthcare
+• Some think I have exceptional domain knowledge and expertise in facilities life-cycle costs and total costs of ownership applicable to various market segments including corporate and healthcare

 Thank you.
 You have and excellent point.
 The AEC industry is a laggard relative to implementing “best practices” currently found in other sectors.
 IPD is catching on, as is JOC.
 BIM will accelerate / expedite the adoption of these and similar practices.